fluocinolone topical (oil) (cont.)

 IN THIS ARTICLE

-What should I discuss with my healthcare provider before using fluocinolone topical oil (Derma-Smoothe/FS)?
+What should I discuss with my healthcare provider before using fluocinolone topical oil (Derma-Smoothe/FS, Derma-Smoothe/FS (Scalp))?

 Also tell your doctor if you have diabetes.
 Topical steroid medicines absorbed through the skin may increase the glucose (sugar) levels in your blood or urine.

 It is not known whether fluocinolone topical oil passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+Do not apply this medication to your chest area if you are breast-feeding a baby.

-How should I use fluocinolone topical oil (Derma-Smoothe/FS)?
+How should I use fluocinolone topical oil (Derma-Smoothe/FS, Derma-Smoothe/FS (Scalp))?